HackBerkeley/intro-git/README.md

  +Deal with it!!!!
  +-Emily
 ```
- She deleted yo (in red) and added a message (in green).
+She deleted you (in red) and added a message (in green).
 How do we undo this?
 Since this is unstaged, we basically need to **un-modify the modified changes**.

 Here's on way to do that (use with caution):
 `$ git checkout -- hello.txt`

 However, if you want to **undo something you've already committed (say your last commit)**:

 Undo commit with `git reset` (use with caution):
 `$ git reset --soft HEAD~1 `

-Note: You can recover from undoing things (see [http://stackoverflow.com/questions/2510276/undoing-git-reset](http://stackoverflow.com/questions/2510276/undoing-git-reset))
- but you should be careful in general, because it can get complicated.
+Note: You can recover from undoing things (see [http://stackoverflow.com/questions/2510276/undoing-git-reset](http://stackoverflow.com/questions/2510276/undoing-git-reset)) but you should be careful in general, because it can get complicated.

 Okay cool, so git can be used to keep track of modifications you make to the files that it tracks.

 #### Pushing/Pulling Changes

 So far, you've only dealt with a local git repo.
 But nowadays, most people use Github to have a **remote** repository (the hosted on Github itself) in addition to their local repository.
 This especially makes sense if you're working in teams.
 Each teammate has their own **local** git repo, but they all push to the same project repo on Github.

-// Need to rewrite this section
+`NEED TO REWRITE THIS SECTION`

 ## Other Topics: